KaanKalmi/i-love-web/md bestanden/PerformanceNow.md

         - Save button
         - Cancel button

-On the web: you render HTML, with it's appearance nad behavior augmented by CSS and JS.
+On the web: you render HTML, with it's appearance and behavior augmented by CSS and JS.
 This makes the DOM tree, which browsers then read the DOM from and rendered AND THAT is what the user sees.

 Running in parallel is the Accessibility tree, This makes a sampled version of the DOM which then gets read by the screenreaders.